Datylon

 Datylon's third suggestion for presenting a bar chart

-Adding connectors to category labels lets you left-align the labels, which is better for readability, whilst still linking label to bar.
+Adding connectors to category labels lets you left-align the labels, which is better for readability, whilst still linking labels to the bar.
 A gradient that ends in a brighter color suggests direction and makes you focus on the end of the bars.
-This technique lets you focus more on comparing the position of the end points instead of comparing the area sizes.
+This technique lets you focus more on comparing the position of the endpoints instead of comparing the area sizes.

 Datylon's fourth suggestion for presenting a bar chart